CRE Talent Quality – Is it the Peter Principle Writ Large?

 Forbes J Rutherford, Founder, NEXTalent Marketplace & Job Board, 2021

-Performance benchmarking and behavioural science has proven Peter’s Principle wrong as it assumes management requires a higher level of competence than line employees.
-In reality, the behavioural traits and competencies necessary for high performance in one position can be quite different within the vertical of the same job category.
+Performance benchmarking and behavioural science have proven Peter’s Principle wrong, as it assumes management requires a higher level of competence than line employees.
+In reality, the behavioural traits and competencies necessary for high performance in one position can differ significantly across the vertical of the same job category.
 As a result, a person can be more competent at a higher role than a lower one.
 For example, a VP Finance executive can be highly strategic on macro issues but lacks the tenacity and focus required of a Controller when searching for the missing dime in the trial balance.
-The star sales executive may be more suited to managing a sales team but was an average Account Executive.
+The star sales executive may be more suited to managing a sales team, but was an average Account Executive.
 The Peter Principle doesn’t support these examples.

 “Executives Struggle for Time to Mentor Their Rising Young Stars”